 You can start driver education as soon as you turn 14 years and eight months old.

 In Segment 1 of your driver education, you'll be introduced to the basics of driving with 24 hours of classroom instruction and another six hours of behind-the-wheel instruction.

 You'll probably spend some of your classroom time watching instructional movies and discussing different driving situations with your teacher.
 You'll learn about vehicle safety, Michigan's driver laws, how to avoid dangerous situations, and even some basic map reading.

 You'll be required to pass a 100-question multiple-choice test to complete the course.

 Your road time will be spent on the basics, too, and may include up to three hours of driving on closed courses.

 After you successfully complete Segment 1, you'll receive a certificate from your driving instructor that you'll need to take to a local branch office of the Secretary of State to get your Level 1 Learner's License.

-To apply for a Level 1 Learner's License, you must be at least 14 years and nine months old.
+To apply for a Level 1 Learner's License, you must be at least 14 years 9 months old.
 Bring your Segment 1 certificate, proof of identity, and a parent or guardian along to sign for you.

 This is your step up to the big time, and it's a pretty simple one―just six hours of classroom instruction.